widelang/draft/README.md

 | () | fn \| lambda | (add), (subtract), (print), (click)  |
 | <> | obj | Person, Vehicle, Dropdown, Box, Header, Provider |

-⚠️ Wide can infer those types!
-So you don't need to explicitly declare them as you will see.
+Their Intent is both the type and the value they default to, with exception to the Boolean `?` and the Object `<>`, most values mean exactly what they read.

-The beauty of them is that their Intent is both the type and the value they default to, with exception to the Boolean `?` and the Object `<>`, most values mean exactly what they read.
+Yes, the name of the type is that internally.

-But if want create a Custom Type you name it and prefix with the `:` Type Intent:
+In wide you can create a **Custom Type** opening a context or not and where to place it and just naming it and prefixing with the `:` Type Intent:

 ```lua
 :string
 ```

-But that would serve no purpose right?
+But that would serve no purpose!
+It's lost in the vaccumm of nonsense!

 So you can just prefix it with an existing type-value in Wide: